Observing spin-squeezed states under spin-exchange collisions for a second: Experimental Details

 We obtain the cavity shifts $\delta\omega_\pm$ from the transmitted photon number, taking into account the Lorentzian line shape.
-At the end of each experimental cycle (after atoms are imaged), we apply two additional cavity probe pulses with $\pm\kappa/2$ detuning, to calibrate possible long term drift of the cavity frequency and the probe intensity.
+At the end of each experimental cycle (after atoms are imaged), we apply two additional cavity-probe pulses with $\pm\kappa/2$ detuning, to calibrate possible long-term drift of the cavity frequency and the probe intensity.

 Experimentally, we employ a SCROFULOUS composite $\pi$ pulse \cite{Cummins2003}, with each of the constituent pulses tuned to a duration of the transverse trap period $2\pi/\omega_z$.
 This helps to reduce the pulse error due to amplitude inhomogeneity and fluctuation.